NabheetCloud/VirtualJAM/README.md

 ## How we will execute it?
 - 45-50% of the time will be for the presenter and rest for the participants.
+- Presenter will divide his/her sessions logically so as to make sure all participants can do whatever is show cased.
+- Participant will have some pre-requiste before the session which will help them in finish the VJAM on/before time.

 ## Who can Participate?
 - Anyone to everyone only thing needed is a willingness to learn.